rails/rails/guides/source/testing.md

 ------------

-Since your custom jobs can be queued at different levels inside your application, you'll need to test both jobs themselves (their behavior when they get enqueued) and that other entities correctly enqueue them.
+Since your custom jobs can be queued at different levels inside your application, you'll need to test both, the jobs themselves (their behavior when they get enqueued) and that other entities correctly enqueue them.

 ### A Basic Test Case